 Of the Mahabaddes, which denomination comprehends all persons attached to the cultivation and preparation of cinnamon, the Challias, properly speaking, or peelers, hold the first rank; the labourers, the second: although, in common discourse, the appellations of Mahabaddes or Challias are indiscriminately used.
-Both had from the Dutch Government grants of lands, under the title of Accommodessans\, and other privileges granted to them, in remuneration of their services.
+Both had from the Dutch Government grants of lands, under the title of Accommodessans, and other privileges granted to them, in remuneration of their services.
 They received, besides, when in actual employment, one parrah and a half of rice, and seven fanams and a half, per month.

-The British Government, however, has done away the Accommodessans, and withdrawn the privileges granted to them; except the following :
+The British Government, however, has done away the Accommodessans, and withdrawn the privileges granted to them; except the following:

-- 1st, That all Mahabaddes are entitled to receive from Government annually, each of them, four parrahs of salt, at the very low price of three fanams and a half per parrah. - 2dly, They pay nothing for the passports of their doneyst. - 3dly, They are also free from the ferry taxes, in crossing the rivers.
+- 1st, That all Mahabaddes are entitled to receive from Government annually, each of them, four parrahs of salt, at the very low price of three fanams and a half per parrah. - 2dly, They pay nothing for the passports of their doneys †.